 Why aren’t all tips reported to law enforcement?

-The NHTRC will inform appropriate authorities if we suspect child abuse, have reason to believe there is imminent harm to you or others, or if we are required by law.
+The NHTH will inform appropriate authorities if we suspect child abuse, have reason to believe there is imminent harm to you or others, or if we are required by law.

 I know you report cases involving minors to law enforcement, but what about adults?
-If the NHTRC can’t speak to an adult victim directly, can you still report to law enforcement?
+If the NHTH can’t speak to an adult victim directly, can you still report to law enforcement?

 **Reminder: reporting to law enforcement without the knowledge or consent of a potential victim can put the potential victim in more danger.
 A potential victim of trafficking is likely to deny she needs help if her situation is reported without her knowledge, leaving her subsequently vulnerable to abuse from her trafficker who may blame her for the report.